Guidelines & Procedures

 Geographic priorities

-In keeping with the founders' wishes, the Endowment gives priority to efforts that improve the quality of life in Indianapolis and Indiana.
-This priority applies to grants for community development and elementary/secondary education (exceptions include occasional funding for national programs that complement or relate to our work in Indiana).
-The Endowment's interest in higher education extends to Indiana colleges and universities and on an invitational basis to enhancing higher educational opportunities throughout the country for African-Americans, Hispanics and Native Americans.
-Our work in religion is national in scope, as is our limited support for leadership education.
-Grants for international purposes are confined to a small number of disaster-relief efforts and to a few United States-based economics and public policy programs affecting North and South American countries.
+In keeping with the founders’ wishes, the Endowment gives priority to efforts that improve the quality of life in Indianapolis and Indiana.
+This priority applies especially to grants for community development and elementary/secondary education.
+Exceptions include occasional funding on an invitational basis for national programs that complement or relate to our work in Indiana or further a compelling cause aligned with our founders’ interests.

 Limitations